-Prioritization can be used to create roadmaps and schedules, giving the project a timeframe for other departments to use in marketing and release efforts.
+Using prioritization tools, you can create a roadmap and schedule that can provide a timeframe for other departments to align their marketing and release efforts.

-The results of a prioritization session can also be forwarded to stakeholders to ensure they stay in the loop to help them see where the development team's current priorities lie.
+The outcomes of a prioritization session can also be shared with stakeholders to ensure they are kept up-to-date and understand the development team's current priorities.

 airfocus helps you deliver value faster with a range of tools to help you accelerate your time to market.
 Teams using airfocus can easily outpace your competitors with a centralized place for all your product work.
 You can build dynamic and strategic product roadmaps without the stress and complications of other platforms.

 Teams that use airfocus don't need to adapt to how the platform wants them to work.
 Everything can be set up exactly how you want it to work with customer scoring systems and plenty of different ways to visualize the project, including Kanban, charts, timelines, and more.